stdedos/data-science-types/README.md

 ### NOTE: This is a work in progress

 Many functions are already typed, but a *lot* is still missing (NumPy and pandas are *huge* libraries).
-Chances are, you will see a message from Mypy claiming that a function does not exist when it does exist.
+Chances are, you will see a message from `mypy` claiming that a function does not exist when it does exist.
-If you encounter missing functions, we would be delighted for you to send a PR.
+If you encounter missing functions, I would be delighted for you to send a PR.
-If you are unsure of how to type a function, we can discuss it.
+If you are unsure of how to type a function, I can discuss it.

 ## Installing